Everyone has a role to play in safety. Below are examples of things that you can do to support safety on York University campuses.

 - Lock your car at all times and do not leave valuables openly visible in the car.

 Registering your bicycle will greatly assist in its recovery if stolen.
-For strategies on safeguarding your bike, safe riding tips, and/or to register your bicycle, visit and complete the online form on the Toronto Police website at: http://www.torontopolice.on.ca/bike
+For information on protecting your bicycle and bicycle registration, visit the Toronto Police website at http://www.torontopolice.on.ca/bike.

-This simple procedure can reduce the opportunity for someone to fraudulently access files, personal e-mail and the Internet through your computer.
-Ensure that serial numbers of all components are documented in a hard copy form.
-Often thieves are caught red handed when trying to sell stolen merchandise.
-There are a number of products on the market to enhance the physical security of computer hardware.
-If a thief has the know-how, it is far easier to remove memory chips and disk drives from a CPU and hide them in clothing or duffel bags than it is to remove the entire computer.
+- Where possible, learn about and use products on the market to enhance the physical security of computer hardware.
+For a thief with expertise, it is far easier to remove memory chips and disk drives from a central processing unit (CPU) and hide them (e.g. in clothing or duffel bags) than it is to remove the entire computer.

 Strategies to Safeguard Information:

 - All users on a network should have their own USER ID and password.

 - Signed-on workstations should never be left unattended.
 They should be shut down overnight/weekends.
 Utilize lock utility software when you are temporarily away from your workstation.
 Log out of or lock your computer when not in use.